Sylius/Sylius/UPGRADE-1.13.md

 1. The `sylius.http_message_factory` service has been deprecated.
 Use `Psr\Http\Message\RequestFactoryInterface`
    instead.

-1. Product variants resolving has been refactored for better extendability.
-   The tag `sylius.product_variant_resolver.default` has been removed as it was never used.

-   All internal usages of service `sylius.product_variant_resolver.default` have been switched to `Sylius\Component\Product\Resolver\ProductVariantResolverInterface`, if you have been using the `sylius.product_variant_resolver.default` service apply this change accordingly.

 1. The `Sylius\Component\Addressing\Repository\ZoneRepositoryInterface` and
    `Sylius\Bundle\AddressingBundle\Repository\ZoneRepository` were added.
    If you created a custom `Zone` repository, you should update it to extend the `Sylius\Bundle\AddressingBundle\Repository\ZoneRepository`

-1. Sylius 2.0 will introduce a significant restructuring of our class system to enhance efficiency and clarity.
-The changes are as follows:
-    - `Message` will be migrated to `Command`.
-    - `MessageDispatcher` will be migrated to `CommandDispatcher`.
-    - `MessageHandler` will be migrated to `CommandHandler`.
-    - Example: Within the `Sylius\Bundle\CoreBundle`, the `MessageHandler\ResendOrderConfirmationEmailHandler` class
-      will be migrated to `CommandHandler\ResendOrderConfirmationEmailHandler`.
-This pattern will be mirrored across other bundles in the system.

 1. The `sylius.http_client` has become an alias to `psr18.http_client` service.